chalmerlowe/intro_to_sprinting/class_materials/lesson_05_git_overview.md

 ## Making changes to files

-After cloning the code from your fork you are free to create and expand upon the project.
+After cloning the code from your fork of you are free to create and expand upon the project.
 Once you have completed something sizeable, be it a feature, function, or documentation, it is time to commit.